 Independent community pharmacies can maximize their pharmacists’ reach and capture more prescriptions through telepharmacy.
 Technology enables pharmacy owners to open retail telepharmacies as an extension of their current operation in order to serve more patients and provide better pharmacy access.
 Convenient access to a pharmacy and pharmacist can help positively impact medication adherence and further improve health outcomes.

-There is a great opportunity for hospitals, health systems and clinics to take advantage of telepharmacy to better serve patients.
-Remote order-entry review (inpatient) allows for 24-hour (think overnight and/or extended) pharmacy coverage at rural hospitals and clinics, while retail telepharmacy can be used in house or as an extension of your outpatient pharmacy to clinics across the region.
-Health systems can provide access to specialists across the network by way of live-and-interactive video counseling, allowing organizations to truly maximize resources.
-Telepharmacy can also be used at the bedside or in the emergency room to provide patients with discharge medication and counseling before leaving the hospital.
+There is a great opportunity for hospitals and health systems to take advantage of telepharmacy to better serve patients.
+Remote order-entry review (inpatient) allows for 24-hour (think overnight and/or extended) pharmacy coverage at rural hospitals and clinics, while retail telepharmacy can be used in-house or as an extension of your outpatient pharmacy to clinics across the region.
+Health systems can provide access to specialists across the network by way of live-and-interactive video counseling (TeleCounselTM), allowing organizations to truly maximize resources.
+TeleCounselTM can also be used at the bedside or in the emergency room to provide patients with discharge medication and counseling before leaving the hospital.

 Interested in learning more about retail telepharmacy in the hospital space?
 Read: 5 Reasons Why Outpatient Telepharmacy Makes Sense in Hospitals.